 To prepare for the coming budget cycle, staff evaluates current services and identifies issues to be addressed during budget hearings.
-Primary factors considered by staff in making recommendations include:
+Primary factors considered by staff in making recommendations include: Relevant federal, state or city regulations or needs that affect services provided by a department.

-- Relevant federal, state or city regulations or needs that affect services provided by a department. - Council position, policy statement, or general consensus regarding a service. - Service deficiencies that have been identified through complaints, observations, or citizen survey data. - Demographics, neighborhood data, or trends in demand for services. - Special interest, neighborhood data, or professional group input or request for service. - Special studies or reports that have identified a need for a service. - Annual equipment assessments and inventories, which have identified a deficiency.
+- i nelevane reactal, state of city regulations of needs that aneet services provided by a dep - Council position, policy statement, or general consensus regarding a service. - Service deficiencies that have been identified through complaints, observations, or citizen survey data. - Demographics, neighborhood data, or trends in demand for services. - Special interest, neighborhood data, or professional group input or request for service. - Special studies or reports that have identified a need for a service. - Annual equipment assessments and inventories, which have identified a deficiency.
 Throughout the year the City Council addresses issues, and give policy direction for the development of the budget.
 Once that is completed, staff turns its attention to turning that direction into numbers on paper.
 Factors that will play into budget planning at this point include: